Decimation/TITrig/README.md

 - Displays all trigonometric ratios (sin, cos, tan, cot, csc, sec)
 - Can display the trigonometric ratios in either plain fractions (decimals) or as simplified radicals
 - Displays the simplified radical form of a decimal when a decimal is selected

-# TODO
-- The clear function in the right triangle mode is currently unimplemented